Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/reports/final_report.md

 ![MultinomialNB_unigram](/images/multinomialNB_ngram1.png)

 After changing the unigram feature to bigram feature, the performance of the model actually deteriorated.
-When using unigram feature, the model classified three true negative talks successfully.
-Even so, after adding bigram to the model as well as increasing the maximum number of features to 20000, all true negatives were classified as positives by the model.
+The accuracy score decreased to 65%, which is lower than the based line.
+However, since the model is basically classifying all the talks as positive after adding bigram to the model as well as increasing the maximum number of features to 20000, it is safe to say that this model's performance will come out as same as the base line if I conducted cross validation.

 I am not sure if this result is due to the increase in the maximum feature number or due to the bigram features, but what we can conclude from here is that it is not possible to predict the popularity of a talk based on its transcript in the case where multinomial Naive Bayes model is employed.

 ### Support Vector Machine